 This report and the information contained in it may not be used in whole or in part for any commercial purpose, including advertising, marketing, or distribution.

 This report is not intended to endorse any vendor or product over another in any way.

 Trademark Information

-All company and product names used in this document are registered trademarks or trademarks of their respective owners in the United States of America and/or other countries.
+Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.